How to treat and manage an itchy cat

 2. Inhaled allergies (atopy):

-These allergies are usually treated with corticosteroids or other immune suppressive drugs, so you’ll need to see a Vet.
+These allergies are usually treated with corticosteroids or other immune suppressive drugs, so you’ll need to see a vet.
 Antihistamines are sometimes effective too.
-In terms of what you can do, oatmeal shampoos and fatty acids in
+In terms of what you can do, oatmeal shampoos and fatty acids in your cat’s diet are really important.

 3. Food allergies:

-It’s best to identify the problem protein with a food allergy elimination trial (again, see your vet).
+It’s best to identify the problem protein with a food allergy elimination trial, you can consult your vet for this.
 From there, avoid those foods altogether.
 It’s truly the best method of management.
-You might still be able to feed your cat commercial
+You might still be able to feed your cat commercial food (that doesn’t include the allergen), but it depends on the specific allergy.
+In some cases you may have to switch to a home cooked diet.

 4. Insect bites: